-We are experimenting with cultivating this interesting species of the same genus of the closed cup/chestnut/portabello, the agricus bisporus.
+We are experimenting with cultivating this interesting species of the same genus of the closed cup/chestnut/portabello, the Agricus bisporus.
 Similar in appearance and flavour it’s easier to grow than the bisporus and, potentially, has more health benefits.
-However, it requires warmer temperatures so we are suggesting that this can be grown as a mulch layer around tomatoes in greenhouses and polytunnels.
-Participants will need to provide 1.5 cm3 of compost and have an undercover tomatoe cropping scheme.
+However, it requires warmer temperatures so we are suggesting that this can be grown alongside tomatoes (or other crops) in a greenhouses and or polytunnels.
+Participants will need to provide 1.5 cm3 of good, finished compost.

 Substrate:

-Finished garden compost is sufficient to grow this mushroom.
+A good quality fresh compost is sufficient to grow this mushroom.
 Techniques can be used to create ideal composted substrate using different animal manures, leeched cow manure is of particular interest.
-However, the use of a well prepared garden compost will suffice or indeed municipal compost.
+However, the use of a well prepared garden compost will suffice or indeed municipal compost supplimented with straw and manure pellets.

 Inoculation:

-The bued vcan be made in April.
-The sawdust spawn in broken into small clumps and placed into the mulch compost layere 10-20cm deep.
-Tomatoes can then be planted through this layer.
-A covered layered of straw ensure less moisture loss.
+A trench 20cm x 20cm can be made in April.
+The sawdust spawn in broken into small clumps and and layered into the trench with the substrate.
+Tomatoes can then be planted alongside this trench.
+A final covered layered of straw ensure less moisture loss.

 Fruiting:

-The bed will take 1-2 months until it will fruit.
-The fruiting temperature range is between 20-25cc.
-This means, in a polytunnel you can expect to see a first flush in late May early June.
+The bed will take around months to fruit.
+The fruiting temperature range is between 20-25c.
+This means that in a polytunnel you can expect to see a first flush in June or July.

 Cropping Cycle:

-The cropping may be sporadic, however it is likely that a first flush of a well prepared a 10msq bed will produce over 10kg of mushrooms during a period of 1-2 weeks.
+The cropping may be sporadic, however it is likely that a first flush of a well prepared a 5msq bed will produce over 5kg of mushrooms during a period of 1-2 weeks.

 Harvest: